It’s one of the most common job-related questions you’ll get asked: ‘When have you demonstrated leadership?’.

 Make sure to outline your vision, set goals with your team, develop and facilitate ease of communication and provide opportunities for your team members to grow as individuals.

-Show the team you care, and they’ll pay back the favour.
+Show the team you care, and they’ll pay back the favor.